Skip to Calculator

 Garbage Disposal Installation

-Installing a new disposal where one already exists (same mounting assembly) is a 30–45 minute job.
-Installing a disposal where there was none before requires adding a dedicated electrical circuit (electrician) and a modified drain basket — more involved.
+Installing a new disposal where one already exists (same mounting assembly) is a 30-45 minute job.
+Installing a disposal where there was none before requires adding a dedicated electrical circuit (electrician) and a modified drain basket, which is more involved.

 Typical cost: $100-$250 labor for like-for-like. $250-$500 if electrical work is also required.